 - 2020-06: We had a chat with Kyunghyun Cho at TensorFlow Korea.
 It’s not everyday you meet your role model…

-- 2020-05: Read this blog to see how Papago MT and NLE MT group are contributing to research for COVID-19.
+- 2020-05: Read this blog to see how the machine translation teams at NAVER Papago and NAVER LABS Europe are contributing to research for COVID-18.
 (Related news articles)

 - 2019-10: We are having the second NLP-OSS workshop, co-located with EMNLP 2020.
 Consider submitting a paper!